Public Agency Opportunity

 Mental Health Review Panel Roster

-The Minister of Health is seeking Albertans interested in serving as public members on the Mental Health Review Panel Roster starting in spring 2018.
+The Minister of Health is seeking Albertans interested in serving as physician members on the Mental Health Review Panel Roster in spring 2018.

 The roster plays an important role in protecting the rights of patients in facilities and individuals subject to community treatment orders.